awearytraveler/Custom-Install-Scripts/README.md

 # To-Do List:

+Basic Module:
 1. Setup scripts for new terminal, installing zsh, git.
+2. Install Docker and clone the dockerfile base

+Python Expansion:
+1. Install vscode/atom/sublime (other code editors will be supported later)
 2. Install Anaconda and all relevant packages in python.

+Data Expansion:
-3. Install CUDA and OpenCL and DL and RL frameworks.
+1. Install CUDA and OpenCL and DL and RL frameworks.

-4. Install vlc, slack and IDEs for coding
+Robotics Expansion:
-5. Install ROS and Gazebo for robotics
+1. Install ROS and Gazebo for robotics

 ## Sub-Tasks